loopdash/loopdash/src/glossary/custom-backgrounds.md

 title: Custom Backgrounds - Loopdash
 h1: Custom Backgrounds
 h2: What does it mean?
-summary: Custom Backgrounds in Wordpress allow users to easily set and customize the background image or color of their website without needing to modify any code.
+description: Custom Backgrounds in Wordpress allow users to easily set and customize the background image or color of their website without needing to modify any code.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly